Post–World War II Sherman tanks: Indian

 Indian units equipped with Sherman Vs fought in Burma.
 These Sherman Vs were kept in service with the Indian Army after independence and were in use well into the 1960s.
-India also bought 200 surplus M4A1E4(76)s and M4A3E4(76)s from the US stocks in the 1950s.
+India also bought 200 surplus M4A3E4(76)s from the US stocks in the 1950s.
 Some Indian M4s were modified locally with the French 75 mm CN 75-50 cannon and some other with the Soviet 76 mm D-85 cannon.
 These modifications tried to benefit from the guns of AMX-13 and PT-76 tanks also used by Indian Army.
 Shermans remained in service with the Indian Army until 1971.